-[Please detach, sign, and return by Sept.
-29, 2021]
+(Please detach, sign, and return by the first day of school)

-By signing below, the parents/guardians and student(s) certify that they have received and reviewed the current version of the school's Parent/Student Handbook and agree to comply with all policies, rules, guidelines, regulations, and directives stated therein, as well as any future updates and revisions to the policies during their time of enrollment.
-The undersigned parents/guardians and students understand and agree that Holy Rosary Catholic School has the right as a private religious institution to make rules that govern conduct on the part of the parents/guardians and students, both on school premises and off.
-The undersigned parents/guardians and students further agree to comply with the standards of conduct set forth in the Handbook, to support the policies and procedures contained therein, and to cooperate fully with Holy Rosary Catholic School and its personnel as educational partners.
+When a family signs the statement By signing below, it is understood by the parents/guardians and student(s) certify that they have received, reviewed and read the current version of the school's Parent/Student Handbook on file and agree to comply with all policies, rules, guidelines, regulations, and directives stated therein, as well as any future updates and revisions made to the handbook policies during their time of enrollment.
+The undersigned parents/guardians and students understand and agree that St Vincent Ferrer School has the right as a private religious institution to make rules that govern conduct on the part of the parents/guardians and students, both on school premises and off.
+The undersigned parents/guardians and students further agree to comply with the standards of conduct set forth in the Handbook, to support the policies and procedures contained therein, and to cooperate fully with St. Vincent Ferrer School and its personnel as educational partners.
 Students may not attend classes or participate in any activities until this agreement is signed and returned.

-By enrolling in Holy Rosary Catholic School, the undersigned parents/guardians grant to the school the irrevocable and unrestricted right to use, reproduce, and publish photographs or video images of the student, for promotional or marketing purposes (including, but not limited to, slide/video presentations, publications, advertising, brochures, or posting on social media or website(s), and other non-commercial and school-related purposes.
-In granting this permission, the parents/guardians also release the school from any and all claims, actions, and liability of whatever nature and relating to the use of said photograph(s), video(s), or related materials.
+By enrolling in St. Vincent Ferrer School, the undersigned parents/guardians grant to the school the irrevocable and unrestricted right to use, reproduce, and publish photographs or video images of the student, for promotional or marketing purposes (including, but not limited to, slide/video presentations, publications, advertising, brochures, or posting on social media or website(s), and other non-commercial and school-related purposes , or any other purpose, and in any manner and medium, to alter the same without restriction, and to copyright the same.
+In granting this permission, the parents/guardians and student also release the school from any and all claims, actions, and liability of whatever nature and relating to the use of said photograph(s), video(s), or related materials.